scgupta/scgupta.github.io/tech/_posts/microservices/2020-03-15-python-microservices-03-effective-canonical-logging-across-services.md

 Programmers love to write code and build tools.
 But we don’t suffer Not Invented Here syndrome.
 No glory in reinventing the wheel.

 We wanted to use existing log processing tools.
-These tools work on various log formats: [Syslog](https://tools.ietf.org/html/rfc5424){:target="_blank" rel="nofollow"}, [Common Log Format](https://httpd.apache.org/docs/current/logs.html#common){:target="_blank" rel="nofollow"}, [W3 Extended Log File Format](https://www.w3.org/TR/WD-logfile.html){:target="_blank" rel="nofollow"}, and JSON log formats.
+These tools work on various log formats: [Syslog](https://tools.ietf.org/html/rfc5424){:target="_blank" rel="noopener nofollow"}, [Common Log Format](https://httpd.apache.org/docs/current/logs.html#common){:target="_blank" rel="noopener nofollow"}, [W3 Extended Log File Format](https://www.w3.org/TR/WD-logfile.html){:target="_blank" rel="noopener nofollow"}, and JSON log formats.

 We needed a structured logging format that is reasonably human-readable for manual examination.
-We found [Logfmt](https://github.com/kr/logfmt){:target="_blank" rel="nofollow"}, that encodes as a string of *key-value* pairs, offers a good balance.
+We found [Logfmt](https://github.com/kr/logfmt){:target="_blank" rel="noopener nofollow"}, that encodes as a string of *key-value* pairs, offers a good balance.

 ### We want to diagnose an issue quickly.

 While debugging issues, we realized that combing through logs is time-consuming.
 It is because logs for a request are scattered and interleaved with logs for other requests.

-We liked the idea of [canonical log lines](https://brandur.org/canonical-log-lines){:target="_blank" rel="nofollow"}: *consolidating* all log info in a **single log entry for each request**.
+We liked the idea of [canonical log lines](https://brandur.org/canonical-log-lines){:target="_blank" rel="noopener nofollow"}: *consolidating* all log info in a **single log entry for each request**.
 For each incoming request, our microservices emit a single logline at the time of sending the response.

 ### We want to debug across microservices.